-- Computers.
+Computers.
 The department expects that you will have access to computer resources within your mentor's laboratory space.
-In addition, you may use the Department's computer laboratory (Room 461 PAIS), which contains a number of personal computers equipped with word processing, statistical software and access to University servers. - Building access and your Emory ID.
-You use your Emory ID card for external access to the PAIS building after hours, to room 461, to areas specific to your work, e.g., the Child Study Center or Psychological Center, for entry to the Emory Libraries and for checking out books, and other functions.
+In addition, you may use the Department's computer laboratory (Room 461 PAIS), which contains a number of personal computers equipped with word processing, statistical software and access to University servers.

+Building access and your Emory ID.
+You use your Emory ID card for external access to the PAIS building after hours, to room 461, to areas specific to your work, e.g., the Child Study

+Center or Psychological Center, for entry to the Emory Libraries and for checking out books, and other functions.
 See the Department Administrative Assistant, Emily Stills, or the Graduate Program Coordinator, Paula Mitchell, to have your card programmed for access to the PAIS areas appropriate to your needs.

-- Keys.
+Keys.
 You can obtain a key to your mentor's PAIS lab from Emily Stills, or other staff in the main office.
-For Rollins or Primate Research Center facilities, consult your mentor about keys and access procedures. - Copy machines.
+For Rollins or Primate Research Center facilities, consult your mentor about keys and access procedures.

+Copy machines.
 You have access to the copier in room 260 (the mailroom) and the similar machine on the far end of the 4th floor.
 See Paula Mitchell in the main Psychology Office about acquiring a copy code.
 These machines also have scanner settings, which allow you to send scanned materials as PDFs to other department members or to yourself.
-Office staff are available to perform copying or scanning for you if the work is directly related to a course in which you are assisting a member of the faculty. - The PAIS imaging center fMRI scanner (FERN).
+Office staff are available to perform copying or scanning for you if the work is directly related to a course in which you are assisting a member of the faculty.

+The PAIS imaging center fMRI scanner (FERN).
 Please see your mentor and/or Director of FERN about training and research opportunities related to the scanner.
-If they are not familiar with current policies, they will be able to direct you to faculty who are. - Job and fellowship announcements.
-The department and individual faculty receive numerous announcements of employment, post doc, fellowship opportunities, and the like, which we (or via Paula) disseminate to you via the departmental graduate student listserv, which Paula arranges for you to be added to.
+If they are not familiar with current policies, they will be able to direct you to faculty who are.

+Job and fellowship announcements.
+The department and individual faculty receive numerous announcements of employment, post doc, fellowship opportunities, and the like, which we disseminate to you via the departmental graduate student listserv, which Paula arranges for you to be added to.
+Graduate students may also post announcements on the graduate student only listserv; note that this listserv is different from the all grad listserv.